spiffe/spiffe/standards/X509-SVID.md

 ### 4.1.
 Basic Constraints
 The basic constraints X.509 extension identifies whether the certificate is a signing certificate, as well as the maximum depth of valid certification paths that include this certificate.
 It is defined in [RFC 5280, section 4.2.1.9][3].

-Valid X.509 SVIDs (both leaf and signing certificates) MAY set the `pathLenConstraint` field.
-Signing certificates MUST set the `CA` field to `true`, and leaf certificates MUST set the `CA` field to `false`.
+Non-self-issued intermediate X.509 SVID signing certificates MUST set the `pathLenConstraint` field.
+Signing certificates MUST set the `cA` field to `true`, and leaf certificates MUST set the `cA` field to `false`.

+Note that the requirements for basic constraints on X.509 SVID certificates MUST adhere to [RFC 5280, section 4.2.1.9][3].
+The above text is included solely as an aid implementors and is explicitly not intended to deviate from [RFC 5280, section 4.2.1.9][3].

 ### 4.2.
 Name Constraints
 Name constraints indicate a namespace within which all SPIFFE IDs in subsequent certificates in a certification path MUST be located.
 They are used to limit the blast radius of a compromised signing certificate to the named trust domain(s), and are defined in [RFC 5280, section 4.2.1.10][4].
 This section applies to signing certificates only.